apiaryio/gavel-spec/ABOUT.md

 ## Contribution to this specification

 1. Fork this repo
-2. Make change to existing features or add features
+2. Make changes
-3. Bump version (create tag)
+3. Bump version (create a tag)
 4. Open pull request

 Use [GitHub issues](https://github.com/apiaryio/gavel/issues) for discussion.